chrismile/HexVolumeRenderer/README.md

 This repository was created for the paper

-Interactive Focus+Context Rendering for Volumetric Mesh Inspection. \
+Interactive Focus+Context Rendering for Hexahedral Mesh Inspection. \
 Christoph Neuhauser, Junpeng Wang, Rüdiger Westermann. \
 to appear in IEEE Transactions on Visualization and Computer Graphics 2021 (TVCG 2021).